NativeScript/workshop/docs/chapters/chapter3.md

 ## Lesson 1 - UI

-In this lesson we are going to familiarise ourselves with some of the most commonly used UI components in NativeScript.
+In this lesson we are going to familiarize ourselves with some of the most commonly used UI components in NativeScript.

 For this exercise we will use the contents of the `app/profile` folder, which already contains some pieces of the app that we need.

+If you are using `Playground` then you should head to: [https://play.nativescript.org/?template=nsday-profile`](https://play.nativescript.org/?template=nsday-profile)

 If you open `profile.component.ts` you will notice that our component has an attribute `profile` with some populated values.
 In the next few steps we will create a screen that will allow us to display and edit these values.